CandelaOlha/to-do-list/README.md

 It is a simple to-do list that allows the user to add, edit and delete tasks.

-To add a further degree of complexity to the project, I used local storage to save user tasks and their status.
+To add a further degree of complexity, I used local storage to save user tasks and their status.

 ## Technologies